libin-n-g/GermanBankLoan/README.md

 - `Project-EDA.html`: HTML version of the EDA notebook for easier viewing.
 - `Project-Models.ipynb`: Jupyter notebook containing the machine learning modeling process and evaluvation of models.
 - `Project-Models.html`: HTML version of the modeling notebook for easier viewing.
-- `preprocessed_credit.csv`: Preprocessed dataset used in the analysis which is result of preprocessing in Project-EDA.ipynb.
+- `preprocessed_credit.csv`: Preprocessed dataset used in the analysis which is result of preprocessing in Project-EDA.ipynb and input for major models in Project-Models.ipynb.
 - `credit.csv`: Original dataset used in the analysis.

 # References